 On May 18, 2023, Mustang entered into an Asset Purchase Agreement (the "Asset Purchase Agreement") with uBriGene, as amended by a first amendment thereto, dated June 29, 2023, and further amended by a second amendment thereto, dated as of July 28, 2023 (collectively the "Amended Asset Purchase Agreement"), pursuant to which Mustang agreed, subject to the terms and conditions therein, to sell its leasehold interest in its cell processing facility located in Worcester, MA (the "Facility") and associated assets relating to the manufacturing and production of cell and gene therapies at the Facility to uBriGene.
-On July 28, 2023, (the "Closing Date"), pursuant to the terms and conditions of the Amended Asset Purchase Agreement, Mustang completed the sale of Mustang's assets primarily relating to the manufacturing and production of cell and gene therapies to uBriGene for base consideration of \$6.0 million.
-Mustang recorded a gain of \$1.4 million in connection with the sale of the assets for the three and nine months ended September 30, 2023, and recorded approximately \$0.3 million of the base consideration as deferred income, to be recognized upon the transfer of the lease.
-Certain assets, including Mustang's lease of the Facility and related contracts did not transfer to uBriGene on the Closing date. uBriGene will be obligated to pay to Mustang a contingent amount of \$5.0 million less certain severance obligations and payments payable in connection with the transfer of certain contracts related to the transferred assets, if Mustang, within two years of the closing date: (i) completes one or more issuances of equity securities in an aggregate gross amount equal to or greater than \$10.0 million after the closing and (ii) obtains consent of the landlord to the proposed lease transfer within two years after the closing date.
-The lease transfer would include leasehold improvements with a book value at September 30, 2023 of \$3.5 million.
+On July 28, 2023, the closing date, pursuant to the terms and conditions of the Amended Asset Purchase Agreement, Mustang completed the sale of Mustang's assets primarily relating to the manufacturing and production of cell and gene therapies to uBriGene for base consideration of \$6.0 million.
+Mustang recorded a gain of \$1.5 million in connection with the sale of the assets, and recorded approximately \$0.3 million of the base consideration as deferred income, to be recognized upon the transfer of the lease.
+Certain assets, including Mustang's lease of the Facility and related contracts did not transfer to uBriGene on the Closing date.

-The Asset Purchase Agreement contemplates that Mustang will seek to procure the consent and approval of the landlord of the Facility, WCS-377 Plantation Street, Inc. (the "Landlord"), and the Landlord informed Mustang that it will not consider the lease transfer request until receipt of the final determination letter from with the U.S. Committee on Foreign Investment in the United States ("CFIUS"), although there can be no guarantee that, even if CFIUS does approve the below-described Facility Transaction, the Landlord will approve the lease transfer.
-In connection with the sale of its leasehold interest in the Facility and associated assets relating to the manufacturing and production of cell and gene therapies at the Facility (the "Facility Transaction") to uBriGene and an indirect, wholly owned subsidiary of UBriGene (Jiangsu) Biosciences Co., Ltd., a Chinese contract development and manufacturing organization, Mustang and uBriGene previously submitted a voluntary notice with CFIUS.
-Following an initial 45-day review period and subsequent 45-day investigation period, on November 13, 2023, CFIUS requested Mustang and uBriGene to withdraw and re-file their joint voluntary notice to allow more time for review and discussion regarding the nature and extent of national security risk posed by the Transaction, and whether and to what extent mitigation of risk would be feasible.
-Upon CFIUS's request, Mustang and uBriGene submitted a request to withdraw and re-file their joint voluntary notice to CFIUS, and on November 13, 2023, CFIUS granted this request, accepting the joint voluntary notice and commenced a new 45-day review period commencing on November 14, 2023, which may be followed by a further 45-day investigation period.
-Unless and until the lease is transferred to uBriGene, Mustang will retain its Facility lease and Facility personnel, and will continue to occupy the leasehold premises and manufacture there its lead product candidates, including MB-106, pursuant to the arrangements described under a manufactu
+The Asset Purchase Agreement contemplates that Mustang will seek to procure the consent and approval of the landlord of the Facility, WCS-377 Plantation Street, Inc. (the "Landlord"), and the Landlord informed Mustang that it would not consider the lease transfer request until receipt of the final determination letter from with the U.S. Committee on Foreign Investment in the United States ("CFIUS").
+In connection with the sale of its leasehold interest in the Facility and associated assets relating to the manufacturing and production of cell and gene therapies at the Facility (the "Facility Transaction") to uBriGene and an indirect, wholly owned subsidiary of uBriGene (Jiangsu) Biosciences Co., Ltd., a Chinese contract development and manufacturing organization, Mustang and uBriGene previously submitted multiple voluntary notices to CFIUS.

 As contemplated by the Amended Asset Purchase Agreement, on the Closing Date, Mustang and uBriGene entered into a Manufacturing Services Agreement (the "Manufacturing Services Agreement").
 Under the Manufacturing Services Agreement, Mustang contracted uBriGene to manufacture Mustang's lead product candidates, including MB-106, and Mustang committed to spend at least \$8 million over a period of two years after the closing of the transaction to purchase manufacturing and related services (the "Manufacturing Services") from uBriGene (the "Minimum Commitment").
-Mustang paid uBriGene 25% of the Minimum Commitment at the time of signing of the Manufacturing Services Agreement and will pay the remainder of the Minimum Commitment over the following two years.
-Subject to Mustang's payment of its Minimum Commitment, uBriGene will provide to Mustang a manufacturing rebate, payable in cash at the end of the second year of the Manufacturing Services Agreement term, for any amounts paid for Manufacturing Services in excess of the Minimum Commitment (but in no event will such rebate exceed \$3 million).
-In connection with the Manufacturing Services Agreement, Mustang will provide uBriGene with the customary licenses to use intellectual property rights specific to Mustang's cell and gene therapies to the extent reasonably necessary for uBriGene's performance under the Manufacturing Services Agreement, pursuant to which uBriGene contracted with Mustang to perform the Manufacturing Services to be performed by uBriGene under the Manufacturing Services Agreement and account for reimbursed costs associated with the agreements as an offset to such expense.
-For the three months ended September 30, 2023, Mustang has expensed \$1.7 million of manufacturing costs under the Manufacturing Services Agreement.
+Mustang paid uBriGene 25% of the Minimum Commitment at the time of signing of the Manufacturing Services Agreement.
+Mustang intends to expense manufacturing costs under the Manufacturing Services Agreement and the sub-contracting Manufacturing Services Agreement, pursuant to which uBriGene contracted with Mustang to perform the Manufacturing Services to be performed by uBriGene under the Manufacturing Services Agreement and account for reimbursed costs associated with the agreements as an offset to such expense.

-In addition, as contemplated by the Asset Purchase Agreement, on the Closing Date, Mustang and uBriGene entered into a sub-contracting Manufacturing Services Agreement (the "Sub-Contracting CDMO Agreement").
-Under the terms of the Sub-Contracting CDMO Agreement, Mustang will manufacture its lead product candidates, including MB-106, and may from time to time manufacture other products as requested by uBriGene.
+In addition, as contemplated by the Asset Purchase Agreement, on the closing date, Mustang and uBriGene entered into a sub-contracting Manufacturing Services Agreement (the "Sub-Contracting CDMO Agreement").
+Under the terms of the Sub-Contracting CDMO Agreement, Mustang would manufacture its lead product candidates, including MB-106, and may from time to time manufacture other products as requested by uBriGene.
 In addition, under the Sub-Contracting CDMO Agreement, Mustang and uBriGene agreed to establish a joint steering committee comprising two representatives from each of Mustang and uBriGene to review, discuss and decide on operational matters relating to the services to be performed by Mustang under such agreement, including matters relating to expenses.
-For the three months ended September 30, 2023, Mustang received \$2.5 million in reimbursed costs associated with the Sub-Contracting CDMO Agreement.